 - Sometime in early 2017 – J moves back to the US for family related matters and maintains a long distance relationship with R.

 - Summer 2017 – February 2018 – J abuses drugs and alcohol and begins an affair with a woman, D, from the gym.
-At some point, he (at the time) tells her that he loves her.
+At some point, they trade “I love you’d”

 - February 2018 – D has enough of the arrangement and reveals the affair to R. J chooses to stay with R. J and D break up.

 - March – June 2018 – J continues to cheat on R with multiple women, myself being one of those dumb bitches.
 Kidding, we’re not dumb, just disposable and exploitable.